Register to Consign

 We accept a maximum of 150 items per consignor.
 If you have 100-150 items you may not drop off for anyone other than yourself.
 Someone can drop off for you, but they must only drop off your items.

 If you are consigning a car seat, you will be asked to fill out a car seat waiver.
 Make sure the car seat has not expired.
 If there is no expiration date on the seat there will be a manufacture date.
 Google to see how long your car seat is good for.
-Please also check to ensure that the car seat has not been recalled.
+Include the expiration date on your index card!
+Please also check https://www.nhtsa.gov/recalls to ensure that the car seat has not been recalled.

-NO ITEMS WITH STAINS, TEARS or EXCESSIVE WEAR WILL BE ACCEPTED!
+NO ITEMS WITH STAINS, TEARS, SMELLS, PET HAIR or EXCESSIVE WEAR WILL BE ACCEPTED!
 Examine your clothes carefully in “good” light.
-Please do not be insulted if the person checking your clothes and shoes reject any of your items if they do not meet quality standards.
+Please do not be insulted if the person checking your clothes and shoes rejects any of your items if they do not meet quality standards.

 We practice the Golden Rule here at Kidz Klozet.